LaunchCodeEducation/intro-to-web-dev-curriculum/content/user-input-with-forms/exercises/_index.md

 4. Add a `<button>Run Simulation</button>` to the `<form>`.
 5. Enter a value into the "testName" input and submit the form.
-a.
-Was the value properly submitted to the form handler?
+   1. Was the value properly submitted to the form handler?

 {{% expand "Check Your Solution" %}}